FAQs for Current Students

 A: You will need to identify the faculty member you would like to work with and contact them to discuss the project you are interested in.
 If you would like to receive credit for the independent study, you will need to fill out an Independent Study form that includes a paragraph describing the project and the number of credit hours requested (1-3).
 Then bring the completed form to the Director of Undergraduate Studies before the end of the Open Enrollment Period.
 The request will only be approved if you have completed at least four math courses numbered 2800 or above.
 As a rule of thumb, you should plan on spending four hours per week (including meeting with your faculty mentor) per credit hour.

 A: For help with specific questions about course content, you should attend instructor and/or TA office hours.
-The Department of Mathematics provides tutored study halls for calculus courses four afternoons per week, there are evening study halls five evenings per week for all courses at the level of differential equations or below, Tutoring Services offers free tutoring by appointment for select courses, and there is a list of paid tutors available in the Math Office.
+The Department of Mathematics provides tutored study halls for calculus courses four evenings per week, Tutoring Services offers free tutoring by appointment for select courses, and there is a list of paid tutors available in the Math Office.

 A: The Department of Mathematics participates in the Credit By Examination policy outlined in the Undergraduate Catalog.
 The exams are actual final exams, so the exams are available during the final exam period in courses that offer comprehensive, in-class final exams with instructor approval.
 At least one month before the final exam, you should obtain a Credit-By-Exam form from the Office of Academic Services in your home school and bring it to the Director of Undergraduate Studies to determine if an exam is available, pay the associated fees, and bring the form back to the Director of Undergraduate Studies to find out when the exam is offered.
 After you take the exam and the exam has been graded, the Director of Undergraduate Studies will contact you.
 You will then come to the Math Office and either accept the grade received or turn down the credit.